nathanshelly/.files/nix/README.md

 - OS-specific tooling
   - NixOS - an operating system built completely atop Nix thus supporting perfectly replicable, declarative configuration
   - nix-darwin - an tool to declaratively manage macOS (Darwin) similar to NixOS

-Together these projects enable the most portable possible specification of these dotfiles across NixOS, macOS and other Linux flavors.

 ## how it works at a lower level